masajid390/BeautifyMarker/README.md

 ## BeautifyMarker

 Leaflet.BeautifyIcon, a lightweight plugin that adds colorful iconic markers without images for Leaflet by giving full control of style to end user ( i.e. unlimited colors and many more...).
-It has also ability to adjust font awesome and glyphicon icons.
+It has also ability to adjust font awesome, glyphicon and bootstrap icons.
 Click here for <a href="http://masajid390.github.io/BeautifyMarker">Demo</a>

   <div style="text-align: center;"><img src="images/img-demo.PNG" alt="Smiley face"></div>